Boulder Long Term Disability Claims Lawyer

 Occasionally, individuals purchase their own disability insurance outside of their employment.
 In these cases and for plans provided by governmental employers, the same rules apply that govern other kinds of insurance claims.

-In 2007, Jim Cederberg won a 10-year battle with the country’s largest and most aggressive disability insurance company.
+In 2007, Luke Cederberg won a 10-year battle with the country’s largest and most aggressive disability insurance company.
 After two appeals to the 10th Circuit, his client was paid more than $2.3 million in benefits, interest and attorney’s fees.